 Besides trading stocks and ETFs, you can also trade cryptocurrencies and fractional shares through Wealthsimple Trade without a minimum balance.

-The supported accounts you can trade with on Wealthsimple Trade are non-registered personal accounts and registered accounts (TFSA and RRSP).
+The supported accounts you can trade with on Wealthsimple Trade are non-registered personal accounts and registered accounts (TFSA, FHSA, and RRSP).

 Wealthsimple Trade Plans

 The following are the current Wealthsimple Trade plans and their key features.